Pseudoephedrine: List of doping cases

+Manufacture of amphetamines

+Its membership in the amphetamine class has made pseudoephedrine a sought-after chemical precursor in the illicit manufacture of methamphetamine and methcathinone.
+As a result of the increasing regulatory restrictions on the sale and distribution of pseudoephedrine, pharmaceutical firms have reformulated medications to use alternative compounds, particularly phenylephrine, even though its efficacy as an oral decongestant has been demonstrated to be indistinguishable from placebo.

+In the United States, federal laws control the sale of pseudoephedrine-containing products.
+Retailers in the US have created corporate policies restricting the sale of pseudoephedrine-containing products.
+Their policies restrict sales by limiting purchase quantities and requiring a minimum age and government issued photographic identification.
+These requirements are similar to and sometimes more stringent than existing law.
+Internationally, pseudoephedrine is listed as a Table I precursor under the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances.

 Legal status

 Australia

 Illicit diversion of pseudoephedrine in Australia has caused significant changes to the way the products are regulated.
 As of 2006, all products containing pseudoephedrine have been rescheduled as either "Pharmacist Only Medicines" (Schedule 3) or "Prescription Only Medicines" (Schedule 4), depending on the amount of pseudoephedrine in the product.
 A Pharmacist Only Medicine may only be sold to the public if a pharmacist is directly involved in the transaction.
 These medicines must be kept behind the counter, away from public access.

 Pharmacists are also encouraged (and in some states required) to log purchases with the online database Project STOP.
-This system aims to prevent individuals from purchasing small quantities of pseudoephedrine from many different pharmacies.

-As a result, many pharmacies no longer stock Sudafed, the common brand of pseudoephedrine cold/sinus tablets, opting instead to sell Sudafed PE, a phenylephrine product that has not been proven effective in clinical trials.
+As a result, some pharmacies no longer stock Sudafed, the common brand of pseudoephedrine cold/sinus tablets, opting instead to sell Sudafed PE, a phenylephrine product that has not been proven effective in clinical trials.

+Belgium

+Until 2024, several formulations of pseudoephedrine were available over-the-counter in Belgium.
+However, new legislation came into effect in November 2024, banning the over-the-counter sale of all medicines containing pseudoephedrine.

 Canada

 Health Canada has investigated the risks and benefits of pseudoephedrine and ephedrine/Ephedra.
 Near the end of the study, Health Canada issued a warning on their website stating that those who are under the age of 12, or who have heart disease and may have strokes, should avoid taking pseudoephedrine and ephedrine.
-Also, they warned that everyone should avoid taking ephedrine or pseudoephrine with other stimulants like caffeine.
+Also, they warned that everyone should avoid taking ephedrine or pseudoephedrine with other stimulants like caffeine.
 They also banned all products that contain both ephedrine (or pseudoephedrine) and caffeine.

 Products whose only medicinal ingredient is pseudoephedrine must be kept behind the pharmacy counter.
 Products containing pseudoephedrine along with other medicinal ingredients may be displayed on store shelves but may be sold only in a pharmacy when a pharmacist is present.